The right way to do job costing for service-based businesses.

 Now let’s say another client comes along and wants a similar landing page copy.
 But they want you to interview 5 subject matter experts, present the findings and propose the direction and copy of the landing page.

-Same type of copy, two completely different projects.
+The same type of copy, two completely different projects.
 Using job order costing to determine the profitability of each project gives you valuable insight into the value of each client and can help you package and price your services.

 Example 2: Film and Production Studios